 This is a non-GAAP measure.
 For further details, including a reconciliation, refer to the Key performance and non-GAAP measures section.
 Amounts have been revised from those previously presented to conform to our basis of presentation for this non-GAAP measure.
 Amounts have been revised from those previously presented to conform to our new basis of segment presentation.
-For further details, refer to the About Royal Bank of (2) Canada section
+For further details, refer to the About Royal Bank of consistence the content of th (2) Canada section.

 Average amounts are calculated using methods intended to approximate the average of the daily balances for the period.
 This includes average common equity used in the calculation of ROE.
 For further details, refer to the Key performance and non-GAAP measures section.
+See Glossary for composition of this measure.
 (3)

-See Glossary for composition of this measure.
-(4)

 The LCR and NSFR are calculated in accordance with the Office of the Superintendent of Financial Institutions' (OSFI) Liquidity Adequacy Requirements (LAR) guideline.
-(5)

 LCR is the average for the three months ended for each respective period.
 For further details, refer to the Liquidity and funding risk section.
 Capital ratios and RWA are calculated using OSFI's Capital Adequacy Requirements (CAR) guideline, the Leverage ratio is calculated using OSFI's Leverage Requirements (LR) guideline, and both the TLAC and TLAC leverage ratios are calculated using OSFI's TLAC guideline.
 The results for the year ended October 31, 2023 reflect our adoption of the revised CAR and LR guidelines that came into effect in Q2 2023 as part of OSFI's implementation of the Basel III reforms.
-For further details, refer to the (6) Capital management section.
+For further details, refer to the Capital management section.
+(6)

 Represents year-end spot balances.
 AUA includes \$13 billion and \$7 billion (2022 - \$15 billion and \$6 billion) of securitized residential mortgages and credit card loans, respectively.
-(8)

 Comparative amounts have been revised from those previously presented.
+(7) (8) (9)

-Based on TSX closing market price at period-end.
-Average amounts are calculated using month-end spot rates for the period.
-(9)
+(10) (11) Based on TSX closing market price at period-end.

+Average amounts are calculated using month-end spot rates for the period. not meaningful n.m.